dipingowda/slm-wrapper-services/README.md

 uvicorn app.main:app --reload --port 8000

-Use postman/curl for endpoint testing
+Use Postman/curl for endpoint testing
-Note : For stream use curl on terminal because postman is poor at handling stream responses
+Note: For stream use curl on the terminal because Postman is poor at handling stream responses

 Format for curl requests:
 curl -N -X POST http://127.0.0.1:8000/generate/stream ^
   -H "Content-Type: application/json" ^
   -d "{\"prompt\":\"<prompt-here>\",\"model\":\"phi3:mini\"}"

+---

+## 🧑‍💻 Contributing
+Contributions, ideas, and feedback are welcome!

+If you’d like to:
+- improve the backend structure
+- add Docker / SSE / UI support
+- or test new Ollama models

+Feel free to fork the repo, open a PR, or reach out.

+You can also open issues for feature suggestions or bug reports.

+---

+## 🧩 Open Source Notice

+This project is built entirely using **open-source technologies** — it does not modify, redistribute, or claim ownership over them.

+Core dependencies:
+- [FastAPI](https://fastapi.tiangolo.com/) — web framework (MIT License)
+- [Uvicorn](https://www.uvicorn.org/) — ASGI server (BSD License)
+- [HTTPX](https://www.python-httpx.org/) — async HTTP client (BSD License)
+- [Pydantic](https://docs.pydantic.dev/) — data validation (MIT License)
+- [Ollama](https://ollama.ai) — local model runtime (MIT License)

+This repository simply integrates these tools into a cohesive, modular backend for local AI experimentation.
+All credit for the underlying libraries and model runtimes belongs to their respective creators and maintainers.

+---